reagento/dishka/docs/integrations/aiohttp.rst

         setup_dishka,
         AiohttpProvider,
     )
-    from dishka import make_container, Provider, provide, Scope
+    from dishka import make_async_container, Provider, provide, Scope

 2. Create provider.
-You can use ``aophttp.web_request.Request`` as a factory parameter to access HTTP or Websocket request.
+You can use ``aiohttp.web.Request`` as a factory parameter to access HTTP or Websocket request.
 It is available on ``SESSION`` and ``REQUEST`` scopes.

 .. code-block:: python